material-motion/material-motion/concepts/runtimes.md

 - Add named Plan to a target.
 - Remove named Plan from a target.

 A Transaction must maintain an ordered list of operations.
-This ordered list of operations will be committed to a Runtime.
+This ordered list of operations must be explicitly committed to a Runtime instance.

 Consider the following transaction pseudo-code: